matuteiglesias/journal/content/Dev/2023-04-14_Configured_Visual_Studio_Code_for_HTML_Editing.md

 - Utilized the Split Editor feature in Visual Studio Code to edit HTML files while simultaneously viewing the rendered output using Live Server.
 - Upgraded Visual Studio Code to access the 'Split Editor Right' feature by checking for updates and installing the latest version.
 - Set up a split editor in Visual Studio Code to preview HTML files with real-time updates.
-- Managed a remote website through server-side operations, including SSH connections, file management, and [[Jupyter]] notebook conversion.
+- Managed a remote website through server-side operations, including SSH connections, [[file management]], and [[Jupyter]] notebook conversion.

 ### Achievements
 - Successfully configured Visual Studio Code for efficient HTML editing and previewing.